robinhood/faust/CONTRIBUTING.rst

 Other bugs
 ----------

-Bugs can always be described to the :ref:`mailing-list`, but the best way to report an issue and to ensure a timely response is to use the issue tracker.
+Bugs can always be described to the `mailing-list`_, but the best way to report an issue and to ensure a timely response is to use the issue tracker.